mje-nz/blog.mje.nz/_posts/2017-01-16-using-jekyll-on-github-pages.md

   grunt.registerTask('deploy', [
     'build',
-    'buildcontrol',  // Push to Github
+    'buildcontrol',  // Push to GitHub
   ]);
 };
 ```

-For a full template see [mje-nz/jekyll-blog-template](https://github.com/mje-nz/jekyll-blog-template).
+For a full template see [mje-nz/jekyll-blog-template](https://GitHub.com/mje-nz/jekyll-blog-template).
-For this site I perform a few optimisations at build time, see [mje-nz/blog.mje.nz)](https://github.com/mje-nz/blog.mje.nz) for more detail.
+For this site I perform a few optimisations at build time, see [mje-nz/blog.mje.nz)](https://GitHub.com/mje-nz/blog.mje.nz) for more detail.